-Over the course of the coming year, Fellows will present at conferences and meet with foster youth, social workers, educators and foster parents.
-They’ll discuss time management, goal planning, study techniques and other important life survival skills with the younger students.
-Fellows will share their experiences to help teens understand the role of a college student.
-They also will emphasize how much hard work is required to progress and how earning a diploma can change a life.
+Aim Higher Fellows discuss time management, goal planning, study techniques and other important life survival skills with their younger peers, sharing their experiences to help teens understand the role of a college student.
+They also emphasize how much hard work is required to progress and how earning a diploma can change a life.

 Students from foster care who have successfully navigated the college landscape, learning how to manage their time, avoid distractions and balance work, life and academics, are uniquely qualified to talk with younger students from similar backgrounds.
 And as study after study has shown, teenagers are more likely to listen to—and act on—advice when it comes from their peers.

-Fellows are drawn from FC2S students who are majoring in education, social work, communications, public policy and similar fields.
+Aim Higher Fellows are drawn from FC2S students who are majoring in education, social work, communications, public policy and similar fields.
 As participants, they receive valuable training and experience that can enhance their career potential and build their resumes.
 The program also provides FC2S Scholars with the opportunity to give back and lend support to other foster youth.
-Foster Care to Success will support the Fellows throughout the year as they work to motivate others.
+Foster Care to Success supports the Fellows throughout the year as they work to motivate others.